yursan9/budgie-caffeine-applet/README.md

 Only `papirus` icon theme support the icons used by this applet.
 Because of that, I provided some ugly fallback icon for you.
 If you think you can make better icons, I'll merge your PR.

+Help me deliver this applet to wider audiences by helping me translate this applet!
+Go to https://www.transifex.com/yursans-budgie-applets/budgie-caffeine-applet/ and start translating.

 If any other issues arise, let me know!